Amy Winehouse: 2006–2008: Back to Black and international success

 On 10 February 2008, Winehouse received five Grammy Awards, winning in the following categories: Record of the Year, Song of the Year, Best Female Pop Vocal Performance for the single "Rehab", and Best Pop Vocal Album.
 The singer also earned a Grammy as Best New Artist, earning her an entry in the 2009 edition of the Guinness Book of Records for Most Grammy Awards won by a British Female Act.
 Additionally, Back to Black was nominated for Album of the Year.
 Ronson's work with her won the Grammy Award for Producer of the Year, in the non-classical category.
 She ended her acceptance speech for Record of the Year with, "This is for London because Camden Town ain't burning down," in reference to the 2008 Camden Market fire.
 Performing "You Know I'm No Good" and "Rehab" via satellite from London's Riverside Studios at 3 a.m.
-UK time, she couldn't be at the ceremony in Los Angeles as her visa approval had not been processed in time.
+UK time, she could not be at the ceremony in Los Angeles as her visa approval had not been processed in time.

 After the Grammys, the album's sales increased, catapulting Back to Black to number two on the US Billboard 200, after it initially peaked in the seventh position.
 On 20 February 2008, Winehouse performed at the 2008 Brit Awards at Earls Court in London, performing "Valerie" with Mark Ronson, followed by "Love Is a Losing Game".
 She urged the crowd to "make some noise for my Blake."
 A special deluxe edition of Back to Black topped the UK album charts on 2 March 2008.
 Meanwhile, the original edition of the album was ranked at number 30 in its 68th week on the charts, while Frank charted at number 35.

 In Paris, she performed what was described as a "well-executed 40-minute" set at the opening of a Fendi boutique in early March.
 By 12 March, the album had sold a total of 2,467,575 copies—318,350 copies had been sold in the previous 10 weeks—putting the album on the UK's top-10 best-selling albums of the 21st century for the first time.
 On 7 April, Back to Black was in the top position of the pan-European charts for the sixth consecutive and thirteenth aggregate week.
 Amy Winehouse – The Girl Done Good: A Documentary Review, a 78-minute DVD, was released on 14 April 2008.
 The documentary features interviews with those who knew her at a young age, people who helped her achieve success, jazz music experts, and music and pop culture specialists.